 My Favorite Easter Crafts for Kids

-As Easter approaches, I get out my trusty craft binder and look for the very best Easter Crafts for Kids.
+Every year, as Easter approaches, I get out my trusty craft binder and look for the very best Easter crafts for kids.
 I've selected my favorites and am sharing them with you here.
 Some are my own ideas, some I've collected over the years from other crafters, and some are from trusted websites.
 I've added any hints and tips I've learned along the way to make these crafts as kid-friendly as possible.

 Here's a craft that resembles a stained glass window when complete.
 This craft can be adapted for any holiday by changing the shape of the outline and the colors of tissue paper used.
 For Easter, use a cross or an egg shape: Here's an egg shaped template you can print out, then reduce or enlarge from FamilyFun.